robhicks/i18nwc/README.md

 # i18n

 This is a simple es2015 utility for i18n translations.
 It supports placeholders and various plurals.
-It works particularly well with v1 native web components and incremental-dom.

 # Installation

-Use npm to install it.
+Use npm, pnpm or yarn to install it.
 The main file is dist/I18n.es.js, which is referenced in package.json under module (for es6 modules).
 You may also try dist/I18n.cjs.js which is common js format, although it has not been used/tested/

 # Use